Larry Wilmore: Wilmore

 He briefly hosted his own limited series late-night talk show on Peacock titled Wilmore.

 Influences

-Wilmore has cited Johnny Carson, Richard Pryor, Eddie Murphy and Jon Stewart as comedy influences.
-He said that when he needs inspiration, he "observe[s] people.
+Wilmore has cited Johnny Carson, Richard Pryor, Eddie Murphy and Jon Stewart as being comedy influences.
+Wilmore said that when he needs inspiration, he "observe[s] people.
 I ride the subway, sit in a coffee shop.
-There’s nothing funnier than real human behavior."
+There's nothing funnier than real human behavior."

 Personal life

-Wilmore was married to actress Leilani Jones for 20 years; they have two children, John and Lauren.
-They divorced in 2015.
-He resided in San Marino, California, with his family until moving to New York City to work on The Nightly Show with Larry Wilmore.
+Wilmore and actress Leilani Jones were married for 20 years; they have two children, John and Lauren.
+Wilmore and Jones divorced in 2015.
+He lived in San Marino, California, with his family until moving to New York City to work on The Nightly Show with Larry Wilmore.